jzoran/ghorgs/README.md

   ghorgs archive [flags]

   Flags:
+    -b, --backup         Only backup the repositories.
+DO NOT REMOVE them.
     -h, --help           help for archive
     -n, --n int          Number of repositories to archive.
         * If --n is used together with --since, then the result is: